Strong and weak wave turbulence regimes in Bose-Einstein condensates

-We will now discuss the out-of-equilibirum equation of state \cite{dogra2023universal,zhu2024turbulence}, which relates the global amplitude of the waveaction spectrum to the input flux, in our case $|Q_0|$.
+We will now discuss the out-of-equilibrium equation of state \cite{dogra2023universal,zhu2024turbulence}, which relates the global amplitude of the waveaction spectrum to the input flux, in our case $|Q_0|$.
 In practice, we fit our data with $n_k=A k^{-x}$ in the different observed ranges.
-The exponents $x$ was found to be very close those discussed earlier, and the amplitude $A$ is strongly dependent on $Q_0$.
-Readers can find the fitting method and fitting exponents $x$ in the Appendix \ref{append:c}.
-Figure \ref{fig:eos} shows the plot of the spectrum's amplitude $A$ vs. the particle flux in the inertial range $|Q_0|$ for our runs covering the whole range of particle fluxes, from low to high (the flux functions $Q(k)$ for all the runs are shown in Appendix \ref{append:b}).
+The exponents $x$ were found to be very close to those discussed earlier, and the amplitude $A$ is strongly dependent on $Q_0$.
+Readers can find the fitting method and fitted exponents $x$ in Appendix \ref{append:c}.
+Figure \ref{fig:eos}(b) shows the plot of the spectrum's amplitude $A$ vs. the particle flux in the inertial range $|Q_0|$ for our runs covering the whole range of particle fluxes, from low to high.
 For low-flux runs, we observe $A\sim |Q_0|^{1/3}$ in agreement with the weak four-wave WT.
 For intermediate fluxes, the spectrum at the high-$k$ part remains weak and still follows $A\sim |Q_0|^{1/3}$.
-The low-$k$ part, which exhibits the CB exponent (see Appendix \ref{append:c}), displays some dependence on the flux that could be fitted by $A\sim |Q_0|^{2/3}$.
-Such an exponent evokes some type of hydrodynamic Kolmogorov turbulence, but we lack a theoretical explanation and scaling range is too narrow.
+The low-$k$ part, which exhibits the CB exponent, displays a dependence on the flux that could be fitted by $A\sim |Q_0|^{2/3}$.
+In other words, we obtain $y=2/3$ in the expression for the CB spectrum \eqref{eq:CB}.
+Such an exponent evokes some type of hydrodynamic Kolmogorov turbulence, but we lack a theoretical explanation and scaling range is too narrow for considering this exponent's value reliable.
 Finally, for high-flux runs, we only measure $A$ for the large-$k$ thermodynamic part because the low-$k$ condensate spectrum range is too short for a reliable fitting.
 Here we see $A=T\sim |Q_0|^{1/2}$, which fulfills our prediction for the temperature scaling of the three-wave process.